The American Heartworm Society

-The American Heartworm Society (established in 1974) celebrates the month of April as the month to raise awareness for one devastating but preventable disease that affects our pets – the heartworm disease.
+The American Heartworm Society (established in 1974) celebrates the month of April as Heartworm Awareness Month to raise awareness for one devastating but preventable disease that affects our pets – the heartworm disease.

 We are talking about a very serious and potentially fatal condition that is caused by a parasitic worm, a roundworm, that is very long and called Dirofilaria immitis.
 These worms grow very big and live in the heart, lungs and the associated blood vessels causing severe heart and lung diseases, heart failure, and damage to adjacent organs.
 Heartworm disease affects also wild animals such as coyotes, foxes, and ferrets that live in close proximity to domestic animals.

 Dogs are the natural host for these worms, and the worms that get inside a dog get the possibility to mature to adults.
 If this condition is left untreated, the number of worms can become several hundred.
 The worms can seriously damage the heart, lungs and the blood vessels, and even after treatment, there can be serious consequences to the dog’s health.

 Cats are not a typical host for the heartworm and that is why most worms do not get to achieve an adult stage in cats.
 Cats affected with this disease, if they have adult heartworms, it’s only between one to three worms, and most of the time it’s only immature worms.
 Even though immature, they can cause real and very serious damage.
 The associated condition in cats is called HARD (heartworm-associated respiratory disease).